EliasRut/Vector-Monkeys-Coding-Dojo/WORKSPACE_SETUP.md

 with a Mac guide, please let me know.

 ### For Windows
-Befor we can use a Linux distribution on Windows we have to aktivart the Windows subsytem for linux there are 2 easy ways to do so.
+Befor we can use a Linux distribution on Windows we have to activat the Windows subsytem for linux there are 2 easy ways to do so.

 * open a Windows powershell as administrator an run the commend: